cloudsys-dpss-inescid/faastion/README.md

 ## Setup

 The following scripts will build Faastion image and compile all the SeBS benchmarks enumerated in the paper.
-This step may take a while due to native-image AOT compiling and Javassist bytecode analysis.
+This step may take a while due to native-image AOT compilation and Javassist bytecode analysis.

 ```bash
 cd images/faastion